ChristianIvicevic/deployonfriday.io/posts/2020/11/wtf-is-a-sparse-array.md

 };
 ```

-Personally I feel this snippet is way to verbose and not idiomatic, especially compared to iterations over collections with JSX to create respective React components as follows:
+Personally I feel this snippet is way too verbose and not idiomatic, especially compared to iterations over collections with JSX to create respective React components as follows:

 ```tsx
 const List = ({ listItems }) => (